Help us improve your experience.

 For your dynamic port configurations to take effect, you also need to specify the ports that you want to function as dynamic ports.
 You can do this by selecting the Enable Dynamic Configuration check box on the Port Config tab in the Select Switches section of the switch template or in the Port Configuration section of the switch details page.

-It takes a couple minutes for a port profile to be applied a port after a client is recognized, and a couple of minutes after that for the port profile assignment status to appear on the Mist portal.
+It takes a couple of minutes for a port profile to be applied a port after a client is recognized, and a couple of minutes after that for the port profile assignment status to appear on the Mist portal.

 In case of switch reboots or a mass link up or down event affecting all ports on a switch, it takes approximately 20 minutes for all the ports to be assigned to the right profile (assuming that dynamic port configuration is enabled on all the ports).